 Kerala's fourth international greenfield airport is rapidly coming up on the outskirts of Kannur (Cannanore) in Northern Kerala.
 The airport will feature a 75 000 m² integrated passenger terminal and a 3400 m runway .
-The first test flight landed in Feb '16 and the airport is expected to commence commercial operations by the end of 2017.
+The first test flight landed in Feb '16 and the airport is expected to commence commercial operations sometime in mid-2018.
 Emirates and Air India are among several airlines with plans to operate regular flights out of Kannur Int'l Airport (KIAL).
 The airport is being promoted on a private public partnership model, stakeholders include AAI, Govt of Kerala and Bharat Petroleum.
 The ICAO and IATA codes for the airport are VOKN and CNN respectively.

 |Mumbai - Chhatrapati Shivaji International|